cdpaiva/tiff-data/dev_log.md

 [x] Add unity for unit tests

--> Kind of works, but I use an exercism template, and that does not make sense because the only reason they compile the code is for testing.
-In my case, I had to do a few work arounds (exclude main.c in the Makefile when I compile the tests) to make this work.
-Surely there are much better solutions than this, I just need to learn how to do it.

-Makefile for unity extracted from: https://www.throwtheswitch.org/build/make
+Makefile for unity adapted from: https://www.throwtheswitch.org/build/make

 -> It was actually a mix of different makefiles, which did not make sense in the end.

-[ ] Start processing IFDs
+[x] Start processing IFDs

 An IFD consists of a 2-byte count of the number of directory entries (number of fields).
 After the number of directories, each entry is represented as 12-bytes, followed by an offset of 4 bytes or zero (last IFD needs to have a 4-byte offset).

-[x] Print the number of IFDs -> seems to be wrong!
+[x] Print the number of IFDs

-It's not wrong.. during the conversion to BE images some extra tags were created, probably the tool I've used adds those tags to all images.

-[x] Print all IFDs as sequences of 12 bytes
+[x] Print all IFD entries as sequences of 12 bytes
 [x] Print the number of entries in the first IFD
-[x] Jump to the second IFD

 [x] Print the IFD tag names
-[ ] Print the IFD values that are outside the IFD range (offsets)
+[x] Print the IFD values that are outside the IFD range (offsets)
-    [ ] Read ASCII values
+    [x] Read ASCII values
-    [ ] Read rational values
+    [x] Read rational values

-After some refactoring, I realised that most of what the code was doing is:
+After reading the code again, I realized that most of what the code was doing is:
 1. Read some amount of bytes, for example read 4 bytes after a 4 byte offset to get the IFD address
 2. Parse the bytes as a different numeric type, ie uint32 or uint16, taking in account the byte order (LE or BE)
 3. Use that value to something

-So I've extracted the read logic and the parsing into separate functions, the code is looking better now.
+Steps 1 and 2 were refactored to the function `read_chunks`.